rorynolan/exampletestr/README.md

 install.packages("exampletestr")
 ```

-and you're done!
+and you’re done\!

-Use
+## Use

----
+First, let’s set up a dummy package directory with just the `match.R`

-First, let's set up a dummy package directory with just the `utils.R` file from the source code of the `exampletestr` package.
+and `detect.R` files from the source code of the `stringr` package.

 ``` r
 library(exampletestr)